 Recent products sense sway level and brake the caravan’s wheels (only).
 These assists straightening the caravan (and tow vehicle).
-More importantly, it drops the speed below that critical.
+More importantly, they reduce the speed below that critical.
 There are two main approaches:

-Tuson Dexter’s operates at minor levels of sway.
-If exceeded it brakes the caravan wheel/s opposite to the sway direction.
-Whilst effectively eliminating minor sway, it masks inherent stability.
-The maker warns it cannot overcome the laws of physics – but this is often ignored.
+Tucson-Dexter’s operates at minor levels of sway.
+If exceeded, it brakes the caravan wheel/s opposite to the sway direction.
+While effectively eliminating minor sway, this unit masks inherent stability.
+That should be first addressed and corrected.
+The maker responsibly warns that the unit cannot overcome the laws of physics – but this is often ignored.

 The IDC, and AL-KO ESC, are emergency systems.
 AL_KO’s unit operates only at a high level of ‘sway force’ (about 0.4 g), or four repeated at 0.2 g).
 If exceeded it applies 75% of full braking to (braked) caravan wheels in 1 to 3-second bursts.
-It is limited to caravans under 2500 kg.
+It is limited to caravans under 2500 kg (5500 lb).

 The AL-KO ESC system works like this Pic: AL-KO Europe.